KeenWill/Wikis-Shortest-Path/README.md

 ![](https://i.imgur.com/DyXIhR3.png)
 This figure depicts the graph of Wikipedia articles.
 Source and target nodes refer to the start and end pages.
 An edge from node A to B denotes A's page containing a link to B's page. n marks the neighboring pages of the current pointer that starts at the source.

-The graph traversal algorithm is a greedy algorithm that starts at the source node, and advances to its best neighboring page at each step.
+The graph traversal algorithm is a greedy, heuristic algorithm that starts at the source node, and advances to its best neighboring page at each step.
 The best page to advance to is defined as the page that will bring the program closest to the target page, and is determined through a series of NLP tools.
 The underlying idea is that, the more relevant the contents of a neighboring page is to the taret page, the closer it is to the target page.

 First, every link that the current page has is collected from the wikipedia API.
 For every page that a link points to, the summary is retrieved for that page and is cleaned: menial words such as articles, adjectives, prepositions, etc. are removed.